 [r.
-4(b)]
+4(1)(b)]

-Information statement for prospective resident — short-term residence contract
+Disclosure statement for prospective residents — short term residence contract (as defined in regulation 4A)

 Under the Retirement Villages Act 1992 section 13(2) the owner of residential premises in a retirement village is required to provide the following information to a person at least 10 working days before that person enters into a residence contract.

-THE OWNER MUST ANSWER EACH OF THE FOLLOWING QUESTIONS IN WRITING BELOW EACH QUESTION —
+THE OWNER, OR A PERSON AUTHORISED TO ACT ON BEHALF OF THE OWNER, MUST COMPLETE ALL SECTIONS OF THIS DISCLOSURE STATEMENT IN WRITING.